skymansandy/jsonCMP/docs/features/viewer.md

 # JSON Viewer

-The viewer renders JSON as a read-only, syntax-highlighted tree with line numbers and code folding.
+`JsonViewerCMP` renders JSON as a read-only, syntax-highlighted tree with line numbers, code folding, and virtualized rendering.

 ## Syntax Highlighting